fsvreddit/spam-src-spotter/README.md

 ## Change History

+### v1.1

+New option added to check the number of users across Reddit who have submitted from this domain.
+This will greatly reduce the number of false positive reports from the app.

+### v1.0.3

-v1.0.3: Fixed an error that prevented scores from being decremented is a user deletes their own post.
+Fixed an error that prevented scores from being decremented is a user deletes their own post.